pgjdbc/pgjdbc/docs/documentation/head/connect.md

 * **tcpNoDelay** = boolean

   Enable or disable TCP nodelay.
-The default is `false`.
+The default is `true`.

 * **unknownLength** = int